5T33Z0/OC-Little-Translated/Terminal_Commands.md

 > [!IMPORTANT]
 >
-> In macOS Sequoia, disbaling Gatekeeper requires you to confirm the changes in System Settings &rarr; Gatekeeper &rarr; select "Allow apps from 'Everywhere'"
+> In macOS Sequoia, disabling Gatekeeper requires you to confirm the changes in System Settings &rarr; Gatekeeper &rarr; select "Allow apps from 'Everywhere'"

 ### Disable DMG verification